Shubham11234/Work-Report/README.md

 •	Fixed Image Sizes on the pages.(Completed).
 •	Tested the website on mobile view.
 •	Fixing the image alignment and spacing issues (In progress).

+Work-Report 29th November 2022

+•	 Fixed the image alignment and spacing issues (Done).
+(Jade Project)
+•	 Make changes on shipping charges on vendors WeltonLondon , SunnyLife , The Luxury Art Mepra at (Boatique website)
+•	Performed testing on Manica Website.